 The requirement to deliver a statement in lieu of prospectus will be abolished.

-The FSC will be given power to direct that a 1931 Act company amend its prospectus if the FSC considers a statement included in the prospectus is untrue or misleading or considers that the prospectus is in contravention of the statutory prospectus requirements.
+The FSA will be given power to direct that a 1931 Act company amend its prospectus if the FSA considers a statement included in the prospectus is untrue or misleading or considers that the prospectus is in contravention of the statutory prospectus requirements.

 Registration of Charges (1931 Act companies)